 A popular spot for nature trails, bug watching or leaf races along the little stream that runs through it, Barna Woods will leave you revitalized.

 Address: 336 Barna Road, Near Knockaunnacarragh, Galway

 Dinner on the bay

-There are lots of lovely restaurants in Galway but Wildes on the Bay is a lovely spot to end the first day of a weekend break.
+There are lots of lovely restaurants in Galway but Wildes on the Bay is a lovely spot to end the first day of your 48 hours in Galway.
 For seafood lovers, this is the place to eat as well as being super child-friendly and in a fantastic location.

 Address: Salthill, Galway Bay

 Day 2 of your 48 hours in Galway

 Hit the beach!